bobediako/psc2025/worksheet/su8_worksheet.md

-# ProLUG Security Engineering
+## ProLUG Security Engineering

 # Unit 8 Worksheet

-## Instructions
+*Instructions*

-Fill out this sheet as you progress through the lab and discussions.
-Hold your worksheets until the end to turn them in as a final submission packet.
+*Fill out this sheet as you progress through the lab and discussions.
+Hold your worksheets until the end to turn them in as a final submission packet.*

+---

 ## Discussion Questions: